Updated on 2026-06-09 GMT+08:00

 Image

-Public and private images are supported.
+Preset images and custom images are supported.

 An image corresponds to an AI engine.
 When you select an image during instance creation, the AI engine is specified accordingly.
 Select an image as required.
 Enter a keyword of the image name in the search box on the right to quickly search for the image.